 Who We Are

-In the traditional Maasai culture, women have limited rights and very few opportunities for employment outside of the home.
+In the Maasai culture, women have limited rights and very few opportunities for employment outside of the home.
 Many women want to send their children to school but do not have the funds to do so.
-Project TEMBO has raised start-up funds for a microbusiness program to lend money to women in Longido for for projects such as raising goats for milk and meat; raising chickens and selling eggs in the village; and producing and marketing handcrafted beadwork.
-In Kimokouwa Village the situation is different.
-Here the community lives a traditional Maasai lifestyle.
-Micro-finance loans do not work in this setting because there are no markets for buying or selling goods.
-As a result, Project TEMBO funds have been used there to begin a goat project to provide income for the women and milk for their families.
+TEMBO has raised start-up funds for a micro business program to lend money to women in Longido for projects such as raising goats for milk and meat; raising chickens and selling eggs in the village; and producing and marketing handcrafted beadwork.
+In Kimokouwa and Oldorko Village the situation is different.
+People live a traditional Maasai lifestyle.
+Micro-finance loans do not work in these settings because there are no markets for buying or selling goods.
+As a result, TEMBO funds have been used to begin goat projects to provide income for the women and milk for their families.

 TEMBO also raises funds to support Learning in Longido (LIL), a joint project with Longido District to deliver informal education programs to the entire community.
 One of the major responsibilities of LIL is to manage the Longido District Learning Centre.